tjiang31/xgboost/README.md

   approx: Approximate greedy algorithm using quantile sketch and gradient histogram.

-  hist: Fast histogram optimized approximate greedy algorithm.
+  [hist](https://medium.com/data-design/xgboosts-new-fast-histogram-tree-method-hist-a3c08f36234c): Fast histogram optimized approximate greedy algorithm.
 It uses some performance improvements such as bins caching.

   gpu_exact: GPU implementation of exact algorithm.

   gpu_hist: GPU implementation of hist algorithm.

-  ·should set to 'auto'·
+  `should set to 'auto'`

+  __sketch_eps__ [default=0.03]

+  Only used for tree_method=approx.

+  This roughly translates into O(1 / sketch_eps) number of bins.
+Compared to directly select number of bins, this comes with theoretical guarantee with sketch accuracy.

+  `Usually user does not have to tune this`.
+But consider setting to a lower number for more accurate enumeration of split candidates.

+  range: (0, 1)

+  __scale_pos_weight__ [default=1]

+  Control the balance of positive and negative weights, useful for unbalanced classes.
+A typical value to consider: `sum(negative instances) / sum(positive instances)`.

+  For common cases such as ads clickthrough log, the dataset is extremely imbalanced.
+This can affect the training of XGBoost model, and there are two ways to improve it.

+  If you care only about the overall performance metric (AUC) of your prediction:

+    Balance the positive and negative weights via __scale_pos_weight__.

+    Use AUC for evaluation.